 There is no legal obligation to get a lawyer following an accident if you aren’t at fault, but it can help you with receiving your entitled compensation while avoiding unnecessary liability.

 Getting compensation requires filing a claim with the insurance company — either the at-fault driver’s insurance or your insurance company, or both will also work.
-At Haney, Moorman, and Paschal, we will help ensure that you make the correct claims to the right parties.
+At Haney Paschal & Romoser, we will help ensure that you make the correct claims to the right parties.

 In Texas, a driver who causes an accident must pay for your injuries and property damage, but your bodily injuries are also covered by your insurance policy.
 In either case, it is unwise to talk to, much less negotiate with, the insurance company without first speaking to a lawyer.
 The goal of any insurance policy is to pay out as little as possible to its policyholders.